mmistakes/minimal-mistakes/_posts/2017-08-29-sprinkler-elec.md

 ```

 Now we are able to control sprinkler system from a Raspberry PI.
 That's already a good point but we need to
-control directly from his smartphone and from anywhere...
+control directly from his mobile and from anywhere...
 Go to the next tutorial.